How to Use Proxy With Axios in 2024: Setup, Proxy Types, Errors

 Using Axios with a proxy to route your requests will prove invaluable in bypassing blocks like Cloudflare in JavaScript.

-We've explored several options and seen how free solutions often fail to get the job done.
-That's why you might want to consider ZenRows, as it ensures your scraper will effectively access any website.
+We've explored several options and seen how free solutions often fail to deliver.
+That's why you should consider ZenRows, which ensures your scraper effectively bypasses all blocks to scrape any website.
 Learn more about our Proxy Rotator.